7 Pantry Essentials for the Mediterranean Diet

 Storage: Dried herbs and spices lose potency over time.
 Store in airtight containers away from light and heat, and replace after one year.
 Garlic and onions keep best in a cool, dark, well-ventilated place — not the refrigerator.

-Nutritional benefits: These aren't just flavour enhancers — they are nutritious.
-Garlic contains allicin with antimicrobial properties.
-Oregano is packed with antioxidants.
-Cumin aids digestion and provides iron.
-Fresh parsley delivers more vitamin C per weight than oranges and substantial vitamin K.
+Nutrition: Garlic contains allicin with antimicrobial properties.
+Oregano contains antioxidants.
+Cumin aids digestion and contains iron.
+Fresh parsley delivers more vitamin C per weight than oranges, and it also contains vitamin K.

 6. Jarred Brined Foods

-What to buy: Good-quality olives (Kalamata are versatile), capers in brine, and anchovies (in oil or salt-packed).
-These ingredients add essential Mediterranean savouriness and umami depth of flavour.
+What to buy: Good-quality olives (Kalamata are versatile), capers in brine, and anchovies (in olive oil or salt-packed).
+These ingredients add savouriness and umami depth of flavour.

 Storage: Unopened, these keep for months or years.
 Once opened, keep olives and capers submerged in their brine, refrigerated, for several months.
 Anchovies keep refrigerated for months in oil, or indefinitely if salt-packed.

-Nutritional benefits: Olives provide healthy monounsaturated fats and vitamin E. Capers are surprisingly rich in quercetin, an anti-inflammatory antioxidant.
-Anchovies deliver omega-3 fatty acids, calcium (if you eat the tiny bones), and impressive umami flavour from minimal quantity.
+Nutrition: Olives provide healthy monounsaturated fats and vitamin E. Capers are surprisingly rich in quercetin, an anti-inflammatory antioxidant.
+Anchovies deliver omega-3 fatty acids, calcium (if you eat the tiny bones), and impressive umami flavour from a minimal quantity.

 How to use them: Add olives to salads, pasta dishes, and roasted vegetables.
-Blend them into tapenade for a versatile spread.
+Blend them into tapenade.
 Stir capers into lemon-butter sauces for fish or chicken.
-Melt anchovies into olive oil as a flavour base for pasta sauces — they dissolve completely, leaving savoury depth without fishiness.
+Melt anchovies into hot olive oil as a flavour base for pasta sauces — they'll dissolve completely.

-Make your own preserved Artichokes: Trim fresh artichokes to the tender hearts, simmer in water with lemon juice for 15–20 minutes until tender, then pack into sterilized jars and cover with olive oil, adding garlic, herbs, and a splash of vinegar; refrigerate for up to 2 weeks or process in a water bath for longer storage.
+Make your own preserved Artichokes: Trim fresh artichokes to the tender hearts, simmer in water with lemon juice for 15–20 minutes until tender, then pack into sterilised jars and cover with olive oil, adding garlic, herbs, and a splash of vinegar; refrigerate for up to 2 weeks or process in a water bath (like the tomatoes) for longer shelf life.

 7. Nuts & Seeds